Order Book

 |---|---|

-| DiffusalOptionsPositionManager | Position minting via updatePosition() |
+| DiffusalOptionsPositionManager | Position updates via updatePosition() |

 | DiffusalOptionsSeriesRegistry | Lazy series registration and validation |

-| DiffusalCollateralVault | Collateral for margin requirements |
+| DiffusalCollateralVault | Margin checks and collateral requirements |

 Related